 South Korea virus total nears 6,000

-Seoul, Mar 5 (AFP) South Korea's total number of novel coronavirus cases -- the largest outside China, where the disease first emerged -- approached 6,000 on Thursday as authorities reported 145 new infections.
-The total stood at 5,766, the Korea Centers for Disease Control and Prevention said, with 35 deaths.
+South Korea's total number of novel coronavirus cases the largest outside China, where the disease first emerged approached 6,000 on Thursday as authorities announced a ban on face mask exports.
+Total infections stood at 5,766, the Korea Centers for Disease Control and Prevention said, up 145, with 35 deaths.

-So far 36 countries and regions have imposed a blanket entry ban on people who have recently been in the South, according to the foreign ministry in Seoul.
-Nearly 90 percent of the national total come from the southern city of Daegu -- with more than 4,300 cases confirmed there -- and the neighbouring North Gyeongsang province.
+Australia announced Thursday it would impose an entry ban on foreigners who have recently been in South Korea, joining 36 countries and regions that have taken similar measures so far according to the foreign ministry in Seoul.
+Prime Minister Chung Sye-Kyun said face mask exports would be banned from Friday.

-The outbreak in the city of 2.5 million among Shincheonji members began with a 61-year-old woman, who developed symptoms on February 10 and attended at least four services in the city.
-The government proposed an extra budget of 11.7 trillion won ($9.9 billion) on Wednesday to address the epidemic's impact and improve the country's infectious disease prevention system.
+Masks have become standard wear throughout South Korea and demand has surged, with long queues forming as authorities struggle to ensure a sufficient supply.
+"Most people are spending hours queueing," Chung told a meeting in Daegu, the center of the epidemic in South Korea, where he is leading the government response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)